Q&A: Nuclear strike price

 For its part, the government has been unable to play different energy companies off against each other, as German power giants RWE and E.On decided long ago against building new plants in the UK.
 It has, therefore, been forced to negotiate with EDF.
 But this doesn't mean EDF holds all the cards - the company is desperate to get Hinkley Point C started so it can serve as a blueprint for similar power stations across the world.

 So what does it mean for bills?

 Until we know the price of electricity on the open market when Hinkley Point C starts generating power, we simply won't know.
-If the electricity price is below the strike price, then bills will probably go up.
-If it is above the strike price, then bills could go down.
+If the electricity price is below the strike price, then bills will probably be higher than they would otherwise be.
+Conversely, if it is above the strike price, then bills would be lower.

 It will also depend on the energy mix at the time, in other words how much of your electricity is generated by nuclear power.
 At the moment, almost 20% of the UK's power is generated by nuclear reactors, but this is likely to fall in the short term as the UK's current nuclear capacity is decommissioned.

 This is all very well, but why are we building new nuclear power plants?

 Precisely because there will be a shortfall in electricity generation as a result of existing nuclear - and coal and gas - power stations shutting down.
 The question then is how to make up this shortfall.